About Us

 Integrate research programs into existing clinical programs to improve clinical decision-making and outcomes.

-Foster interprofessional learning by training a diverse and community-centered team.
+Foster interprofessional learning by training a team-oriented and community-centered team.

-Advance an equitable and inclusive culture that attracts and retains top faculty, staff, and students.
+Advance an team-oriented culture that attracts and retains top faculty, staff, and students.

 Enhance faculty, staff, and learner wellness and resilience.